 We have made it to the final project!

 This description will serve as the backbone to your storyboards that we are to discuss in class this Wednesday.
-You do not need to go into depth on how the sounds will be integrated, but instead focus on the different structural elements that your Processing Sketch will contain (the audio pairing to the visuals will come later in several stages of trial and error).
+Do not go into depth on how the sounds will be integrated, but instead focus on the different structural elements that your Processing Sketch will contain.

-Also, DO NOT WORRY ABOUT CODING.
-At this stage it is best to fathom your ideal project- it is my job to then help you pull back, find solutions and help you execute your vision.
+DO NOT LIMIT YOUR PROJECT BASED ON ANY CODING LIMITATIONS.
+At this stage it is best to put forth your ideal project- it is my job to then help you pull back, find solutions and help you execute your vision.

 Your proposal should answer ALL of these points: